ivaylokenov/MyTested.WebApi/documentation/README.md

 	.Routes();

 // configures the HTTP configuration
-// for a specific test case by passing it to the metho MyWebApi
+// for a specific test case by passing it to the method MyWebApi
 	.Routes(httpConfiguration);